- Why ZIVID

 Robot-mounted allows the Zivid Two 3D camera to operate at its optimal distance for every capture, even as you empty a bin.
-Object detection algorithms will always process the highest quality 3D data, with consistent resolution, color representation, accuracy, and noise performance.
+Object detection algorithms will always process the highest quality 3D data, with a consistent resolution, color representation, accuracy, and noise performance.

 By elevating the robot's flexibility with a robot-mounted Zivid Two 3D camera, you enable the system to view the scene and objects from multiple angles and positions, avoiding blind spots, occlusion, and point cloud artifacts (e.g. from reflections and highlights).
 Robot-mounted 3D is the efficient way to reduce system cost and the number of sensors needed to empty bins successfully.